Quick Start with Mitzu

 Dimension tables for product analytics

-Your data warehouse may contain dimension tables containing additional information about certain entities, such as users, groups, or sessions.
+Your data warehouse may contain dimension tables with additional information about certain entities, such as users, groups, or sessions.
 By configuring these tables, you can filter your events based on the dimension values.

 More on this subject in the dimension tables section.